vassjozsef/nvapi-rust/README.md

 Setup
 ---
-Download and unzip NVAPI R530.
+Download and unzip the latest NVAPI.
 Specify path in `build.rs`.

 Active Toolchain
 ---